Pomax/are-we-flying/docs/index.md

         iconSize: [36, 25],
         iconAnchor: [36/2, 25/2],
         className: `map-pin`,
-        // Get our little plane icon, with a prespecified initial heading:
+        // We our little plane icon's HTML, with the initial heading baked in:
         html: MapMarker.getHTML(heading)
       }),
     };
-    // Turn our plane icon into a Leaflet map marker: this.marker = L.marker(location, props).addTo(map);
+    // Then we turn that into a Leaflet map marker: this.marker = L.marker(location, props).addTo(map);
-    // And then cache the resulting HTML element so we can use it later in our code: this.planeIcon = document.querySelector(`#plane-icon`);
+    // And then we cache the resulting page element so we can use it later, too: this.planeIcon = document.querySelector(`#plane-icon`);
   }